phantom0004/Project-Spectral/README.md

     - Privilege escalation
     - Post-exploitation

-5. User Empowerment
-    - Make hacking less isolating by offering a collaborative AI companion for ethical hackers.

-6. Community Contributions
+5. Community Contributions
     - Open the project for community input to refine training, suggest features, and provide testing feedback.

 ---

-## Why Project Spectral?
+## Why Project Spectral❓

 Project Spectral aims to be more than just a tool—it’s a companion for ethical hackers, designed to empower users by: